WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/custom.md

 about: Proposal for Works on Arm access
 title: Project name - Works On Arm Sponsored
 labels: hardware/ampere-altra
-assignees: pgmwoa,vielmetti,kushalkoolwal
+assignees: pgmwoa,vielmetti,kushalkoolwal,sblackstealth
 ---

 If you are interested in filing a request for access to the Works on Arm test and CI infrastructure, please fill out the details below.

-If you are just making a comment, ignore/delete those fields and file your issue.

-Proposals will be evaluated on a biweekly cycle by Arm and Equinix Metal.
+Proposals will be evaluated on a biweekly cycle or on a best effort basis by Arm and Equinix Metal.

 ### Name, email, company, job title